mdaffin/disconnected.systems/content/blog/2018-01-24-archlinux-meta-packages.md

 repose --verbose --xz --root="repo/x86_64/" mdaffin
 ```

-Now you can install the package as any other package with `pacman` as long as you have your repo added to `/etc/pacman.conf`.
+You can install the package as any other package with `pacman` as long as you have your repo added to `/etc/pacman.conf`.

 [last post]: /blog/archlinux-repo-in-aws-bucket/

 ## Git Repo and Scripting the Build

-Now we can create meta package and publish them for use lets place these in a git repo (or another version control system if you prefer) and write a wrapper script to make building/uploading the packages even easier.
+Now that we can create meta-package and publish them for use let's place these in a git repo (or another version control system if you prefer) and write a wrapper script to make building/uploading the packages even easier.
 You can find [my repo] on github, feel free to use it as a reference or clone it to create your own but the packages in there are tuned to my liking and so I encourage you to create your own with how you like your systems setup.

-Let us start with a new repo.

 ```bash
 mkdir arch-repo